tomedunn/the-finished-book/_theory/variability-saves/variability-saves.md

 The fact that a single damage roll is used for all targets limits the number of possible results the total damage can take.
 As a result, the variability for these saves is higher than it would be if a separate damage roll was used for each target instead.

-An example of this is shown in Fig. [5](#fig:multi-target-example){: .fig-ref} (below) for the _[shatter](https://www.dndbeyond.com/spells/shatter)_ spell when cast against two targets.
+An example of this is shown in Fig. \figref{fig:multi-target-example} (below) for the _[shatter](https://www.dndbeyond.com/spells/shatter)_ spell when cast against two targets.
 When the same damage roll is used for both targets the probability distribution of the total damage is wider and it takes on a jagged appearance.
 While the average damage is unchanged, this results in a larger standard deviation for the total damage.

 <figure id="fig:multi-target-example">
     {% include_relative fig-multi-target-example-small.html %}
     {% include_relative fig-multi-target-example-large.html %}
-    <figcaption>Figure 5: Shows the distribution of damage for a 2nd level <em>shatter</em> spell cast against two target when only a single damage roll is used (blue), as well as when a separate damage roll is used for each target (orange).
+    <figcaption>Shows the distribution of damage for a 2nd level <em>shatter</em> spell cast against two target when only a single damage roll is used (blue), as well as when a separate damage roll is used for each target (orange).
 Both targets have a \(65\%\) chance of failing their saving throw.</figcaption>
 </figure>

 We can make sense of these results by considering how the damage dealt to each target is connected.
 When only one damage roll is made, if the first target fails their saving throw and takes 12 damage then the second target can either take 12 damage on failed saving throw or 6 damage on successful one.
 In comparison, when each target gets their own damage roll, if the first target fails their saving throw and takes 12 damage, the second target can still take anywhere between 3 and 24 damage on a failed saving throw or between 1 and 12 on a successful one.